ICC Cricket World Cup 2011 / Players / Chris Morris

 Born April 30, 1987, Pretoria, Transvaal

-Major teams South Africa, Chennai Super Kings, Delhi Daredevils, Lions, North West, Rajasthan Royals, Surrey, Titans
+Major teams South Africa, Chennai Super Kings, Delhi Daredevils, Lions, North West, Rajasthan Royals, St Kitts and Nevis Patriots, Surrey, Titans

 Playing role Bowling allrounder